learn-co-curriculum/dsc-using-pretrained-networks/README.md

 ## Summary

-In this lesson we introduced the concept of using pretrained neural networks as a starting point for future models.
-The idea is that well trained CNNs have generalized visual patterns that are transferable to new applications.
-For example, a previously trained model might have hidden convolutional layers that effectively identify edges, or even more complex patterns such as eyes which may have value in new domains.
+In this lesson, we introduced the concept of using pretrained neural networks as a starting point for future models.
+The idea is that well-trained CNNs have generalized visual patterns that are transferable to new applications.
+For example, a previously trained model might have hidden convolutional layers that effectively identify edges or even more complex patterns such as eyes which may have value in new domains.
 In the upcoming lab, we'll further explore how to implement these concepts in Keras.